-Was a mobile-first approach for design and development unexpected?
+Was a mobile-first approach to design and development unexpected?
 Kind of.
 First coined by Eric Schmidt back in 2004, the term “mobile-first” and the idea behind it was revolutionary at the time, and it’s been the way for design and development ever since:

 Mobile first in everything.
 Mobile first in terms of applications.
 Most first in terms of the way people use things.Eric Schmidt

 Guess you could say that it’s only natural for people to prefer convenience, and while it might prove to be difficult at first (development-wise), a mobile-first strategy has time and time again proven itself to be the approach for businesses that want healthy growth across all devices.

 A peek into the current mobile-first eCommerce industry

 Going into the eCommerce industry with a mobile-first mindset means that you’re essentially aiming to serve 6.95 billion mobile users worldwide—that’s a big number.
-That’s why brands are now transforming the typical shopping experience to that of an unified one—which means that at every point of the shopper journey and with whichever device of their choosing, the user experience remains one and the same: a consistent, seamless, and streamlined shopping experience.
+That’s why brands are now transforming the typical shopping experience to that of a unified one—which means that at every point of the shopper’s journey and with whichever device of their choosing, the user experience remains one and the same: a consistent, seamless, and streamlined shopping experience.